Algety/travel-space/README.md

 This website is designed for a fictional travel company, Travel Moon LTD, based 123 Moon Road, Space City, Solar System.
 It aims to engage more customers and boost sales for their exclusive trips to the Moon.
 The site contains a booking form to easily reserve a trip, a Traveller`s Guide page where visitors can explore detailed information about the trips, including accommodations, food options, and luggage policies, a reviews section showcasing testimonials from customers.
 There’s also a contact section for potential customers to get in touch with Travel Moon LTD for any queries or additional information.

 This website has been created as the first Milestone project for Code Institute's Web Application Development Course.
-It was built using HTML and CSS.
-GitPod was used to provode the IDE for writing the code, and the project is stored on GitHub.

-### View the live website [here](https:///)
+### View the live website [here](https://github.com/Algety/travel-space/)
 ***
 ## Table of content:
  1. [Site Goals](#Site-Goals)